A. DeWade Langley

-A. DeWade Langley was a director of the Oklahoma State Bureau of Investigation, having serving in that position from 1995 until his retirement in 2010.
+A. DeWade Langley was a director of the Oklahoma State Bureau of Investigation, serving in that position from 1995 until his retirement in 2010.

 Hired by the state agency as a special agent in 1977, Langley also served as a deputy inspector, inspector, and deputy director, before becoming director.
 Following his retirement as director, he was chosen to serve as the chair and director of the School of Criminal Justice at the University of Central Oklahoma.

 Early life and career

 Before beginning his law enforcement career, Langley received a Bachelor of Science degree from Northwestern Oklahoma State University and a Master's degree from Oklahoma State University (OSU).
 He has served with the United States Army Reserve and the Oklahoma Army National Guard.
 Langley earned a Doctor of Education degree in Applied Educational Studies from Oklahoma State University.
 Langley started his career in 1970 in Custer County, Oklahoma working as an office deputy.
 He was hired on with the Oklahoma State Bureau of Investigation (OSBI) as a special agent in 1977.
 As a special agent, Langley was assigned to the Lawton, Oklahoma office.

 Three years later in 1980, after a brief period as special agent, Langley was promoted to Deputy Inspector in Woodward, Oklahoma.
 In his position, Langley was the supervisor of the region.
 Langley remained an administrator and never served as a field agent for the remainder of his career.
 Langley was promoted to Inspector in that region four years later in 1984.
 In 1990, he was promoted to deputy director of the OSBI.